Green Banana Run Down

 - 1/4 teaspoon allspice

-- 1/2 teaspoon Creole/Cajun Seasoning, optional
+- 1/2 teaspoon Creole/Cajun Seasoning optional

-- 1/2 teaspoon salt, or to taste
+- 1/2 teaspoon salt or to taste

-- 1 (15-ounce) can coconut milk
+- 1 15-ounce can coconut milk

-- 1 Scotch Bonnet pepper, or 1/4 teaspoon cayenne pepper
+- 1 Scotch Bonnet pepper or 1/4 teaspoon cayenne pepper

 Instructions

 - While the bananas are boiling, heat oil in a large skillet over medium-high heat, add onions and cook until soft, about 2 minutes.
-Stir in garlic, ginger, green onions and cook until fragrant, about 1 minute.
+Stir in garlic, ginger, and green onions and cook until fragrant, for about 1 minute.

 - Stir in tomatoes, thyme, allspice, Creole Seasoning, coconut milk, Scotch bonnet pepper and salt to taste.